theRAPTLab/gsgo/docs/00-dev-log.md

 * agent: conditions and interactions will be "cached" during early gameloop phaseop
 * agent: move timer out of UREXEC and into SIM

-## June 22 - Reviewing Dan's Project

-Ben has the file.
-Request sent.

 ## June 22 - FeaturePacks, Etc.